About Us – Discover Our Story and Mission

 During my Bachelor’s degree (3 years) Jon and I promoted our team from 4th to 2nd division.

 Once Jon graduated, I was offered funding to complete my Master’s degree and be a sports coordinator at the university running the team.
+Coach Jon followed a move to become a tennis coach in Singapore.

 I would work weekends at the local club and was teaching a couple of students frequently.
 During one of the years, I took 2 performance players from the UK to Spain to experience 2 weeks of intensive training and tournaments.